Sutured manifold hierarchies and the Thurston norm: Abstract

 \section{Abstract}

-Classical work of Thurston and Gabai shows that finitely many taut sutured manifold hierarchies determine the Thurston norm of a compact oriented irreducible $3$-manifold with toroidal boundary.
+By the classical work of Thurston and Gabai, the Thurston norm of any compact oriented irreducible $3$-manifold with toroidal boundary is determined by finitely many taut sutured manifold hierarchies.
 We give an explicit procedure to extract this information from such hierarchies.
 This is achieved via the maw dual graph construction, which can be incorporated into a general method for computing the Thurston norm of a manifold.
-As an application, we compute the Thurston norm of the exterior of all alternating and some nonalternating pretzel links with three components.
+As an application, we compute the Thurston norm of the exterior of all alternating and some non-alternating pretzel links with three components.
 Using these computations, we give a negative answer to a question of Baker--Taylor.
+Namely, we exhibit an infinite family of manifolds, and an infinite family of knots in each manifold, such that the wrapping number associated with these knots is not a seminorm on the respective second real homology group.

-Moreover, we show that if a nonseparating surface $S$ in a Haken manifold $M$ with toroidal boundary is disjoint from a boundary torus, then the class $[S] \in H_2(M,\partial M)$ does not lie in the interior of a top-dimensional cone of the Thurston norm.
-In particular, if two components $\ell_i$ and $\ell_j$ of a link have zero linking number, then neither represents a class in an open top-dimensional cone of the Thurston norm ball of the link exterior.
+Next, we show that if a taut surface in a link exterior is disjoint from a boundary torus and does not represent a corner of the Thurston norm ball, then the corresponding link component is algebraically split from the rest of the link.
+Moreover, the surface remains norm-minimising under every non-longitudinal Dehn filling on that boundary component and, under an assumption of atoroidality, is a leaf of a taut foliation transverse to the filling core.